albertolopes/albertolopes/README.md

 ### A bit about me

+A bit about me
-- I'm a Software Engineer and Analyst
+I'm a Software Engineer and Analyst.
-- Currently working with and learning more about Java
+Currently working with and learning more about Java.

-- [Website](https://albertolopes.vercel.app/) – Check out my personal website
+[Website](https://albertolopes.vercel.app/) – Check out my personal website!

 ---